 There’s also a variety of online payment processing software (i.e. merchant accounts, sometimes with a payment gateway).
 These platforms differ in their commissions and integration possibilities – some software is better for accounting while some fits fleet management best.

 Another choice is an open source payment processing platform.
 But don’t think of this as free processing.
 An open source platform still has to be PCI-compliant (which costs around $20k annually); you’ll have to deploy it and maintain several nodes; and you’ll need to set up a relationship with an acquiring bank or a payment processor.
 Zuora and OpenAch are the most popular open source payment processing platforms.

 In some cases, a custom payment system architecture for online card processing appears to be more profitable than hosted solutions.
 Growing a business may require a more flexible and robust system.
 With custom processing software, you’ll have total control over your product, a solution that fully meets your business’s needs, and ownership of all APIs and functionality that you can then offer to third parties.

-One of the aims of online payment processing solutions is to be easy as pie and engage customers that shop on your website.
+One of the aims of internet payment processing solutions is to be easy as pie and engage customers that shop on your website.
 In the background, however, the several seconds it takes to process a transaction involve a whole bunch of FinTech processes.
 What’s more, the choice of payment processing platform requires a good deal of research, comparison, integration, and even development.

-If you’re interested in meeting your business’s payment processing needs or providing payment processing services to third parties, you need to find online payment processing software developers.
+If you’re interested in meeting your business’s payment processing needs or providing online payment processing for internet businesses, you need to find payment processing software developers.
 The process of building such a complex FinTech solution might cost you time and money, but it can benefit you in increased sales, the absence of fees, and optimization of business processes.